 If you’ve had tubular or any other types of adenomas, you’ll need to have a follow-up colonoscopy to make sure they don’t return.
 Usually, you’ll need a repeat procedure every 3-5 years.
 But you may need one sooner if you had a lot of polyps, if they were big, or if your doctor was not able to remove them all.

 If you have a history of polyps in your colon, you’re more likely to get colon cancer.
 Screening is your best way to prevent that.
-Doctors generally recommend getting your first colonoscopy at age 50.
-You may need to start at age 40 or earlier if someone in your family has had serious polyps or colon cancer.
+Doctors generally recommend getting your first colonoscopy at age 45.
+You may need to start at age 40 or earlier if:

 You also can take these steps to help avoid both colon polyps and colon cancer: